Nozbe/NoOffice.org/_book/lean.md

 You'll eventually start seeing the compound savings of time gained through small incremental changes.
 Hopefully leading by example you'll motivate everyone around you to do the same.
 Improving things, streamlining processes and just simplifying stuff can be pretty contagious.

-### Improving is not an event, it's a change of mindset
+### Improving is not an event, it's a change of mindset.

 The whole idea of *lean* is that it's a *way of life*.
 It's not a one-time event, it's a new approach to work.
 Kaizen means *continuous* improvement for a reason, because it's a process that never stops.